ireneslzeng/mlmm/README.md

 # mlmm
-Multivariate Linear Model for response variable with Missing and Censored values.
+Multivariate multi-Level Models to analyse protein abundances and handle abundance-dependent Missingness using Bayesian approach.
 It was written for mass-spectrometry data and can be used in proteomics and metabolomics studies.